Master's Program Application

 The Graduate School requires as a minimum standard a "B" average or a 3.0 GPA on a 4.0 scale, in a program of study resulting in the award of a baccalaureate degree from a regionally accredited college or university.
 In addition, the student's undergraduate program should include completion of the prerequisites for graduate study in his chosen field.
 In individual programs, where resources are available, a few applicants who do not meet this minimum standard for undergraduate work may be provisionally admitted if there is compelling evidence on the basis of other criteria of a reasonable likelihood of success in the program the person desires to enter.
 If an applicant has studied at the graduate level elsewhere, less weight may be, but is not necessarily, placed on the quality of the undergraduate academic record.

-In addition to the general Graduate School requirement, special admission requirements of the Department include the Graduate Record Examination Aptitude Test, and nine hours of course work related to criminal justice or criminology.
+In addition to the general Graduate School requirement, special admission requirements of the Department include the Graduate Record Examination (GRE General Test), and nine hours of course work related to criminal justice or criminology.
 Applicants are encouraged to have completed at least one course each in theory, statistics, and research methods.
+There are no minimum GRE scores required to apply to the program, but admission is competitive.

 After a student is recommended for admission, the student is advised by the Chairperson of the Department until such time as the student selects an advisor.
 M.A. students are expected to select an advisor from among the Department's Graduate Faculty prior to the end of their first semester.
 Request for approval of the advisor are available in the Department's Graduate Office.
 Students are free to change their advisor.
 They are responsible, however, for completion of the new advisor form which must be signed by the new advisor and Chairperson.
 The advisor is usually the chairperson of the student's thesis committee, but there is no requirement that this be the case.
 Graduate students may select any qualified member of the Graduate Faculty to act as their thesis advisor.
 A list of the Department's Graduate Faculty (Associate and Regular) is available in the Department's Graduate Office and on this web site.